WalterG-MR/Model-railroad-locomotive-recognition/README.md

 # Here's my blog - the first time ever.

-Welcome to **your** repository for your GitHub Learning Lab course.
-This repository will be used during the different activities that I will be guiding you through.

 As you already may have noticed, English is not my mother tongue.
 So please forgive me my mistakes.

 In this blog i try to describe how it was, diving into the world of Artificial Intelligence.